App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Paying off student loans early may benefit some borrowers.
 Federal and private student loans typically charge interest, but making extra payments toward student loan debt can minimize your interest costs and bring you closer to achieving financial freedom.There are no prepayment penalties for paying off student loans early, including federal and private student loans.
 A 2008 federal law, the Higher Education Opportunity Act, amended the Truth in Lending Act to ban private lenders from imposing early repayment fees on private education loans.The U.S. Department of Education imposes no prepayment penalties if you repay your federal student loans in full ahead of schedule.
-Paying off student loans early may deplete your savings, so it may not be right for you depending on your circumstances.
+However, paying off student loans early may deplete your savings, so it may not be right for you depending on your circumstances.

 Guide to Paying Off Student Loans Early